John Clark (Georgia governor)

-John Clark (sometimes spelled Clarke) (February 28, 1766October 12, 1832) was an American planter and politician.
+John Clark (sometimes spelled Clarke) (February 28, 1766 – October 12, 1832) was an American planter, politician, and slaveholder.
+He was the 31st Governor of the U.S. state of Georgia, from 1819 to 1823.
+As governor, he prevailed in the U.S. Supreme Court case Ex parte Madrazzo, a dispute over whether a claim of ownership of a group of enslaved people could be enforced against the state.
+He also advocated for presidential electors to be elected by popular vote as seen in many of his bills, culminating in the 1824 Georgia Popular Vote Referendum.

 Early life

 Clark was born in 1766 in Edgecombe County, North Carolina.
 Along with his father, Elijah Clarke, Clark fought in the American Revolutionary War at the Battle of Kettle Creek and served in the Georgia militia.

 He moved to Wilkes County, Georgia, in the early 1770s.
 He became a major general in 1796.

 Political career

 Clark served as a presidential elector in the 1816 presidential election.
 He served in the Georgia House of Representatives before he was elected to consecutive two-year terms as the 31st Governor, from 1819 to 1823.
 During his term, he successfully defended states' rights in a US Supreme Court case, Ex parte Madrazzo, over a Spanish citizen who claimed that he owned some of Clark's slaves.

 Personal life

 Clark resided at Woodville, a plantation in Milledgeville, Georgia.
-He was married to Nancy Clark.
+He was married to Nancy Williamson, the daughter of Col. Micahah Williamson (1744-1796) and Sarah Gilliam.